biscuit-auth/biscuit/SPECIFICATIONS.md

 until one of them matches.
 They can only be defined in the verifier
 - block: a list of datalog facts, rules and checks.
 The first block is the authority block, used to define the basic rights of a token
-- symbol: string that is stored in a table and referred to by its index to save space

 ### Overview